SlobodanDodic/ema/README.md

 - GraphQL
 - PostgreSQL 16 DB

-## Login Page
+## Signup $ Signin Page

 - email, password & forgot password

+> After signup form, the user waits for approval from the admin.
-> Admin approves the user and sends an email of authorization.
+> Admin approves the user and activates the account.
-> After initial login, the user can change their password.
-> If user forgot their password, they can reset it.
-Link will be sent to the user's email.